michalzalobny/3d-renderer-in-c/README.md

   - **Command via Homebrew**: If Homebrew is not installed, first install it from [brew.sh](https://brew.sh/).
 Then, `brew install sdl2` in the Terminal.

-- **Importing own mesh with Blender**
+# Importing mesh with Blender

-- When importing your own mesh, make sure to export it as a Wavefront (.obj) file.
+When importing your own mesh, make sure to export it as a Wavefront (.obj) file.
 Then, in the export settings, make sure to check the following options:

 - Apply Modifiers
 - Normals
 - UV Coordinates
 - Triangulate Faces (so that the mesh is made of triangles, not quads)